 A short Biographical Statement or Curriculum Vitae up to two pages in length.

-Applicants are responsible for bringing the image making tools you have used in the past for your own work, especially if you are working digitally.
+Applicants are responsible for bringing the image making tools as described in your equipment list.
 The Artists Program will provide all other imaging materials for the workshop.
-The barn at Djerassi has a wonderful studio and darkroom that we will use during the workshop.
+The Artist’s Barn at Djerassi has a wonderful studio and darkroom that we will use during the workshop.

-Suggested Equipment: Digital camera and personal computer, analog camera and film if so inclined
+Suggested Equipment: Digital camera and personal computer, NightCap Pro app for iphonography, analog camera and film if so inclined, tripod, passion, curiosity, and a willingness to explore.

 Robert Buelteman is a fine art photographer, speaker and instructor, and the author of fourteen collections of photography, four of which were published as monographs.
 In June of 1996, he was given a residency that resulted in the publication of his third book, Eighteen Days in June, which has since served as a fund raising vehicle for the Djerassi Resident Artists Program.
 His landscape work has received accolades from a diverse group of organizations including the Trust for Public Land, Santa Fe Institute, Public Utilities Commission of California, Natural Resources Defense Council, United States Congress, The Peninsula Open Space Trust, and the Poet Laureate of the United States of America, Robert Hass.
 Recently he was a guest at Stanford University’s Jasper Ridge Biological Preserve, where he created a new collection of landscape works, Chasing the Light: Morning at Jasper Ridge.